ToothpickFactory/ResourceFactory/README.md

 Calls all subscribers and sends the resources array

 #### \<Class>.subscribe(function) ⇒ <code>unsubscribeFunction</code>
 Registers a function to the class to be called any time publish is called.
 Returns a function to be invoked when unregistering from the class.
+Also immediatly calls the passed in function and sends the current state of resources.

 #### \<Class>.unsubscribe(function) ⇒ <code>void</code>
 Removes a registered function from the subscriber array.